-This high page register contains status and control bits to support the low voltage detect function, and to enable the bandgap voltage reference for use by the ADC module.
+This high page register contains status and control bits to support the low-voltage detect function, and to enable the bandgap voltage reference for use by the ADC and ACMP modules.
+This register should be written during the user's reset initialization program to set the desired controls even if the desired settings are the same as the reset settings.